AmmarIqbal48/RT1_assignment3/README.md

 ## Introduction

-This is the third Assignment of the corse Research_Track_1 in this Assignment  we asked  to create architecture on ROS and its softwear capable of controlling a mobile robot in given enviroment along with  creating a multiple modes for the user in  which  user allow to choose how to control the robot.
+This is the third Assignment of the course Research_Track_1 in this Assignment  we asked  to create architecture on ROS and its softwear capable of controlling a mobile robot in given enviroment along with  creating a multiple modes for the user in  which  user allow to choose how to control the robot.

 **_FOLLOWING ARE THE MODE_**